techidaily/site-games-able/source/_posts/weighing-cost-against-nitros-rewards.md

  Free Discord is actually pretty great if you’re not a heavy user.
 There might be a limit on how many servers you can join, where you can use animated emojis, an 8MB file-upload limit, and a maximum of 2,000 characters per message.
 Still, these issues are minor if you only need Discord to communicate with your fellow gamer friends and not much else.

- Additionally, if you are on a boosted server, you get to enjoy all the[perks that come with boosting a Discord server](https://www.makeuseof.com/how-to-boost-discord-server/) .
+ Additionally, if you are on a boosted server, you get to enjoy all the [perks that come with boosting a Discord server](https://www.makeuseof.com/how-to-boost-discord-server/) .
 Some of these perks include 1080p/60FPS video quality and larger upload limits.
 You don’t need a Discord Nitro subscription to enjoy the perks of a boosted server.

 ## Nitro Basic vs. Nitro: What’s the Difference?